MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-parameter-to-your-report-report-builder.md

 1. Update the text box to add a label for the parameter value:

-   1. Select in the text box until the insert cursor appears after the existing expression.
+   1. Select in the text box until the insert cursor appears after the existing expression, and then enter a space.

-   1. Enter a space.

    1. Drag another copy of the **StoreID** parameter from the **Report Data** pane to the text box.
 The text box updates to display `[@StoreID] [@StoreID]`.